Back to ¡°Memory Booster of Regional Anatomy¡±

 Fig. 3-8.
 1st, 2nd, 3rd, 4th pharyngeal arches, related structures.

-Gill-shaped pharyngeal arches are formed during the developmental stage of the head and neck.
-As their names imply, the inside of the pharyngeal arches is the pharynx.
-The oropharyngeal membrane (Fig. 6-16) ruptures to become the fauces between the oral cavity and pharynx (Figs. 3-43,44).
+Gill-shaped pharyngeal arches are formed during the early developmental stage of the head and neck.
+As their names indicate, the inside of the pharyngeal arches is the pharynx.
+The oropharyngeal membrane (Fig. 6-16) ruptures to become the fauces between the oral cavity and pharynx (Figs. 3-44,45).
 The 1st, 2nd, 3rd, 4th pharyngeal arches are innervated by V, VII, IX, X, respectively.

 Concerning the suprahyoid muscles, the anterior belly of digastric muscle and mylohyoid muscle (Fig. 3-5), that originate from the 1st pharyngeal arch, are governed by the mylohyoid nerve, a branch of V3 (Figs. 3-7, 4-25).

-The stylohyoid muscle and the posterior belly of the digastric muscle, from the 2nd pharyngeal arch, are controlled by VII (Fig. 4-27).
+The posterior belly of the digastric muscle and the stylohyoid muscle, from the 2nd pharyngeal arch, are controlled by VII (Fig. 4-27).
 This innervation can be also explained by the fact that VII emerges from the stylomastoid foramen between the styloid and mastoid processes (Fig. 4-4) where the two muscles are attached (Fig. 3-6).

-The CN1 to geniohyoid muscle will be explained later (Fig. 3-13).
+The CN1 innervating the geniohyoid muscle will be explained later (Fig. 3-13).

 Fig. 3-9.
 Infrahyoid muscles (dotted arrows: deep muscles).